01alex/FEUP-SDIS/README.md

 ## Purpose of the Application

-The group proposes to develop a distributed service web appplication, also available on mobile, which should behave similarly to a Dropbox, a service for file hosting.
+The group proposes to develop a distributed service android appplication which should behave similarly to a Dropbox, a service for file hosting.

 The application should allow any (eventually authenticated) user to access it and perform actions such as **upload** and **delete files** and **create** and **delete folders** and also **download content**.

 ## Main Features

 When users start the application they are presented with a *screen* containing the root of the remote directory.
-On that screen the user can upload new files or create a folder to subdivide the content.
+On that screen the user can upload new files or create folders to subdivide the content.
 The user can also perform basic file management operations such as **UPLOAD** and **DELETE** files.

 ## Protocols to be considered
 - TCP - synchronize user data and communicate with the host service
 - TCP and UDP - communication via Dropbox LanSync Protocol
 - SSL and FTP - File hosting common protocols

-## Views

 #### Folder View